 If it were me (again) I'd pull everything, have it checked, and replace as needed.
 Having any part of the running gear off just a little is going to cause unnecessary wear and tear on the rest.
-Better safe than sorry.Old enough to know better, young enough to do it anyway.
+Better safe than sorry.At the time it seemed like a good idea...

 07-18-2013, 01:07 PM #6

 I hit a rock going at idle and had to replace shaft, strut and prop.
 The boats are heavy enough that you can damage everything with a strike against anything fairly solid, even at low speed.
 Some shops can straighten and true your shaft but more than likely you will need to replace the strut and maybe the shaft and repair the prop.
 You can do it yourself and it's a great thing to learn.
 I can do the whole job in a couple of hours now.My Mom said I'm not allowed to get wet!

 I have always been curious how you replace the strut.
 I mean, I know how you phyisically do it, but how you ensure that it is in proper alignement once you re-install it (not to mention access the nuts on the inside of boat under the oil pan).
 I thought I was going to have to do this several years back, and I had no idea how I was going to re-align the thing.08 LSV

 LOL!
 You don't align the strut.
 It can only go in one spot.
 You have to align (with the strut) by moving the engine.My Mom said I'm not allowed to get wet!

 2000 Outback LS (sold)